dev-xo/barebones-stack/README.md

     ·
     <a href="https://twitter.com/DEV_XO1">Twitter</a>
     <br/>
-    A robust create-remix app, that applies best practices into a clean, batteries included template.
+    A robust create-remix template, that applies best practices into a clean, batteries included template.
 SQLite version.
 Deploys to Fly.io
   </p>
 </p>